gvwilson/sensibleadventures/nardica.md

 <em>

-Madi had a bad dream that night.
+Iffy had a bad dream that night.
 It was the same bad dream she always had, because it wasn't really a dream.
 She was on deck.